Meet the Professionals Behind MarbleJam Center for Arts & Enrichment

 Tania also has a Master’s in Education from Bank Street College of Education and a Master’s in Child Development from Sarah Lawrence College.
 Prior to becoming a Music Therapist, Tania was a preschool special education teacher in Manhattan and Brooklyn for 15 years.

-Teaching Artist & Educator: Raul Barcelona, MA, Ph.D.
+Director of Digital Arts/ Teaching Artist & Educator: Raul Barcelona, MA, Ph.D.

 Devoted educator and versatile, award-winning filmmaker, editor and digital artist with a background in Digital Filmmaking, Motion Graphics, and Visual Effects.
 Recognized for bringing a wealth of historical and technical knowledge to the classroom and for